Interstate 15 in Utah: HOV Lanes introduced in Utah

 Beginning with the I-15 corridor reconstruction project completed in 2001, HOV lanes were introduced in Utah for the first time.
 The HOV lanes were available in both northbound and southbound directions spanning between 600 North in Salt Lake City and 10600 South in Sandy.
 Initially the HOV lanes were non-tolling and there were no designated entrance/exit segments along I-15.
 This lane was designated by a single solid 8-inch white line.
 High occupancy vehicles could cross this line at any time to enter/exit the HOV lane.
 Later on tolling was introduced and designated entrance/exit areas were added.
 Due to this change, 8-inch double solid white lines were added to the roadway and signs were added to the median stating "Do Not Cross Double White Line".
 A fine is imposed for illegally crossing the double white lines, except when emergency vehicles are present where a motorist may cross the double white lines so that the emergency vehicle may pass safely.
 Express Lane entrance/exit segments are now designated by a single dotted 8-inch white line.
 These segments are typically placed over interchanges, wherever possible, beginning at the exit ramp and ending at the entrance ramp of any interchange.
 This design allows motorists to enter and exit the Express Lanes when other vehicles are not also merging on and off the freeway.

 Additions to the Express Lanes

 After 2001, the Express Lanes were extended to the south in various phases.
-Beginning with an extension from 10600 South in Sandy to Bangerter Hwy, then from Bangerter Hwy to Lehi Main St., then from Lehi to Provo and eventually from Provo to Spanish Fork.
+Beginning with an extension from 10600 South in Sandy to Bangerter Highway, then from Bangerter Highway to Lehi Main Street, then from Lehi to Provo and eventually from Provo to Spanish Fork.
 Express Lanes were extended to the north in various phases as well.
 Beginning with an extension from 600 North in Salt Lake City to the Davis County Line in North Salt Lake.
 A second phase was added from the US 89 interchange in Farmington to Layton, then a third phase filled the gap between the Davis County Line in North Salt Lake and Farmington, and finally the most recent segment was added from Layton Parkway to Riverdale Road.